 The Regulatory Reform (Fire Safety) Order 2005 (RRO) states that a responsible person must take such general fire precautions as will ensure, so far as is reasonably practicable, the safety of any of his employees.

-The duty is on this person to make sure the business fire risk assessment is up-to-date and that a fire safety company is employed to minimise risk.
-Churches Fire is a third party accredited company, meaning that all of our products have been rigorously assessed by reputable third parties and have met the highest industry standards.
-Further information on our accreditations can be found here.
+The duty is on this person is to make sure the business fire risk assessment is up-to-date and that a fire safety company is employed to minimise risk.
+Churches Fire & Security is a third-party accredited company, meaning that all of our products have been rigorously assessed by reputable third parties and have met the highest industry standards.
+Discover further information on our fire safety and industry accreditations.

 The cost of a life cannot be measured.
 The effects of a fire within a care home can be long term, leading to health and mental wellbeing issues.

 Financial costs resulting from fire safety breaches can have devastating effects on businesses.